Can You Own a Gun After Your Medical Card Expires?

 the answer to the question of whether or not you can own a gun after your medical card expires is a complex one.
 There are a number of factors that need to be considered, including the specific state in which you live, the type of gun you want to own, and your specific medical condition.
 If you are unsure about whether or not you can legally own a gun after your medical card expires, it is best to consult with an attorney or a qualified firearms dealer.

-Can a Felon Own a Crossbow in Illinois?
-The question of whether or not a felon can own a crossbow in Illinois is a complex one with no easy answer.
-The laws on this matter vary from state to state, and even within Illinois, there are different rules depending on the type of felony conviction….
+Can You Keep a Gun in Your Glove Box?
+The question of whether or not you can legally keep a gun in your glove box is a complex one with no easy answer.
+The laws vary from state to state, and even within states, there may be different rules depending on the city or county…